AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 **Note:**
 You must edit `config.yaml` **before** running the pipeline to ensure all paths are correctly set.
-For best practice, use database paths that are in common locations to all users on the HPCC.
+For best practice, use database paths that are in common locations to all users on the HPC.

 ##### 2.2.
 Environment file

-This file must contain paths to the TMPDIR file and the RGI databse.
+This file must contain paths to the TMPDIR file and the RGI database.
 Follow these instructions:

-- In the main Snakemake direcory (where you are running Snakemake from)
+- In the main Snakemake directory (where you are running Snakemake from)

 ```bash
 touch .env